nhowley72/Data-Science-Work-/readme.md

 # Data-Science-Work

 Welcome to the **Data-Science-Work** repository!
-This repository is a collection of resources, code, and documents related to data science, machine learning, and data visualization.
+This repository is a collection of resources, code, and documents related to data science, machine learning, and data visualization from my Undergraduate Degree at the University of Bath.
 It is organized to support various data science projects and provide foundational resources for learning and development.

 ## Repository Structure